elastic/e-gpt/README.md

 MESSAGES_BEFORE_LOGIN=<can be any numerical value, or set to 0 to require login>
 ```

-You can then run `npm run updateLocalEnv` in the root of chat-ui.
+You can then run `npm run updateLocalEnv` in the root of e-gpt.
 This will create a `.env.local` file which combines the `.env.template` and the `.env.SECRET_CONFIG` file.
 You can then run `npm run dev` to start your local instance of HuggingChat.

 ### Populate database